 While fishing can be mysteriously unpredictable at times, our guests have reeled in some quality fish resulting in mouth-watering tastiness on the grill!
-The Spring Coho Salmon and King Salmon flurry didn’t last as long as previous years, but the catch rates were great!
-From the beginning of May to the first week of June we had an overall range of 8-20 fish per trip.
+The Spring Coho Salmon, King Salmon and Trout catch rates were great!
+Spring fishing yielded several fish limits for anglers and also BIG fish.
 When the Coho are feeding like crazy, they make up the big numbers in quantity.
 When the spring Kings set in they provide the brute quality of the catch.
-Typically we start off the season fishing shallow water, but not the case this time around.
-We found ourselves fishing in 180 to 300 foot of water.
-We targeted fish in the top 40 foot as well as 150 foot down in the water column.
+As the Michigan DNR has reduced the plantings of Chinook Salmon, we have noticed less of them to catch...but the size and weight of these fish have been unreal and we salute the DNR for the difficult decisions they make to protect our world class fresh water fishery.

 From July through September, the bigger adult King Salmon have started to trickle in.
-Along with the Kings(also called Chinook Salmon), bigger Steelhead and Lake Trout are striking our lines with the summer feeding.
-Lake Trout are always more prevalent in the middle summer months and there are some “hogs” out there ranging from 8-20 pounds.
+Along with the Kings(also called Chinook Salmon), bigger Steelhead and Lake Trout struck our lines with the summer feeding.
+Lake Trout are always more prevalent in the middle summer months and there are some “hogs” out there ranging from 15-20 pounds.
+Our biggest Lake Trout in 2019 was 24 lbs.

-The season is not over yet and we expect to see even bigger King Salmon as they are always feeding and growing bigger.
+2019 was a phenominally blessed year and the fish gods were very kind!
+The 2020 fishing season is right around the corner and we expect to see even bigger King Salmon as they are always feeding and growing bigger.
 Steelhead and Lake Trout also await our tasty bait to strike upon.
 We love our fishing and we love our clients.
 We do our very best to provide an unforgettable experience and develop a personal relationship with everyone that steps aboard Big Bird Fishing Charters.
 Thanks to our regulars, thanks to our first-timers, and thanks to our future guests!

 Capt.
 Jim and Capt.
 Eric